mikenakis/Public/testana/README.md

   Besides modification of resources, we also need to account for creation and deletion of resources, because a resource locator may be engaging in resource discovery.
 Given a resource, its resource locator class can be found as follows:
     - Begin at the folder of the resource.
-    - If the folder contains one and only one class, then this is pesumed to be the resource locator class of the resource; done.
+    - If the folder contains one and only one class, then this is presumed to be the resource locator class of the resource; done.
 Otherwise,
     - If the folder contains a class called `ResourceLocator.class`, then this is the resource locator class of the resource; done.
 Otherwise,
     - If the folder contains multiple classes, then we have an error: the resource locator is unknown or ambiguous.
 Otherwise,
     - Move to the folder above and repeat the search, unless we are in the root output folder of the module, in which case we have an error: the resource locator could not be found.

-- TODO: expand the syntax of settings so that we can exclude folders in the source tree, like `.idea` and `.git`, which are now handled by hard-coded exlusion.
+- TODO: expand the syntax of settings so that we can exclude folders in the source tree, like `.idea` and `.git`, which are now handled by hard-coded exclusion.
 Alternatively, parse `.gitignore`.
 (Uhm, probably not.)

 - TODO: further enhancements to the Testana test engine, that deviate from the JUnit standard:

-    - Avoid invoking the constructor of the test class for each test method.
+    - Avoid creating a new instance of the test class prior to invoking each test method.

     - Get rid of `@Before` and `@After`: initialization should be done in the constructor and cleanup should be done in `close()` if the test class `implements AutoCloseable`.